-5.12 Worker's Compensation
+5.12 Workers' Compensation

 All employees of the College are covered by Workers' Compensation, which pays for covered medical expenses incurred from accidents or illnesses that are job-related.
-Any accident at the place of work must be reported promptly to the Department of Police/Campus Safety, the Human Resources Office, and the supervisor.
-An employee's failure to submit accident reports promptly may result in denial of a claim or benefits or delay in the payment of benefits.
+Any accident at the place of work must be reported promptly to the Department of Campus Safety, the Human Resources Office and the supervisor.
+An employee's failure to submit accident reports promptly may result in denial of a claim to benefits or delay in the payment of benefits.